jsguides

 charCodeAt(index)

 The charCodeAt() method returns an integer representing the UTF-16 code unit at the specified index in a string.
-This method is essential when you need to work with the numeric representation of characters rather than the characters themselves.
+This method is essential when you need to work with the numeric representation of characters instead of the characters themselves.

 Syntax